aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ```

-## **Creating Histogram Charts**
+### **Creating Histogram Charts**
 1. Create an instance of the [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class.
-1. Obtain a slide's reference by its index.
+1. Get a slide's reference through its index.
-1. Add a chart with default data along with the desired type (ChartType.Histogram).
+1. Add some chart with some data and specify your preferred chart type (`ChartType.Histogram` in this case).
-1. Access the chart data IChartDataWorkbook.
+1. Access the chart data `IChartDataWorkbook`.
 1. Clear the default series and categories.
 1. Add new series and categories.
 1. Write the modified presentation to a PPTX file

-The following code is used to create a chart.
+This Python code shows you how to create an histogram chart:

 ```py
 import aspose.slides.charts as charts